 Similar to the hefty price tags on their products, luxury brands aren’t known for cutting costs when it comes to video production.
 To capture the authentic leather, shimmering diamonds, and quality stitching that adorns their products, luxury brands have always relied on hi-fi video to use across marketing channels.
 While this may still be true, many brands are testing the waters with lo-fi video to showcase other aspects of their brand, including BTS of their fashion shows, interviews with their networks of celebs, and a glimpse into the team behind some of the OG designers.
 Like the fashion industry, luxury brands are evolving their approach to content curation to foster a stronger connection with consumers.

 In looking at the top luxury brands, we found that hi-fi video has an average effectiveness rate of 19.99% while lo-fi video content averages 23.21% effectiveness.
 The average reach for hi-fi videos was around 130,000, while lo-fi videos performed higher with over 210,000.
 It comes as no surprise that the difference between lo-fi and hi-fi video performance in the luxury industry is smaller compared to other industries.
 A luxury brand’s audience has unique tastes in contrast to other industries, and tends to expect the high-end feel in all aspects of the brand to align with the pretty penny they’re paying for its products.
 Innovative luxury brands are able to cultivate a brand story on social with a balance of lo-fi and hi-fi that brings its audience a step closer to its roots without losing its exclusive feel.

-Whether you’re trying to bring your audience into your four walls or to check out on your website, consumers want to be highly educated before they make a purchase.
+Whether you’re trying to bring your audience into your brick-and-mortar business or to check out on your website, consumers want to be highly educated before they make a purchase.
 Retailers are leveraging visual marketing channels like Instagram to feature their customers using or wearing their products IRL.
 It was only a matter of time before retail brands stepped up their UGC game by featuring video content created by their customers and network of influencers.